codeAdityagithub/Refract/readme.md

 ### State Management

 In Refract-js, functions serve as an intuitive way to create dynamic nodes.

-Functional components rerender only once; after that, signals handle the DOM reconciliation process efficiently.
+> Functional components rerender only once;after that, signals handle the DOM reconciliation process efficiently.

 You can use
 `createSignal()`